Venly/web3-arkane-provider/README.md

 ```

 The web3 instance now works as if it was [injected by parity or metamask](https://github.com/ethereum/wiki/wiki/JavaScript-API).
 You can fetch your wallets or sign transactions and messages.

+If you provide your own implementation of `bearerTokenProvider`, the web3 provider will not attempt to obtain an authentication code, but rather use the one provided by you.

 ### Using Arkane Connect JS natively